Ethers 101

 Example: Deploying an ERC20 Token Contract

-standard token contract, refer to the WTF Solidity Quick Start Lesson 31: ERC20.
+For an introduction to the ERC20 standard token contract, refer to the WTF Solidity Quick Start Lesson 31: ERC20.

-Create provider
+1. Create provider and wallet variables.

 const { ethers } = require("ethers");